Coen-Grotenhuijs/software-guidebook/manuscript/operation-and-support.md

-## Operation and Support {#sample-guidebook-operation-and-support}This section provides information about the operational and support aspects of the techtribes.je website.
+## Operation and Support {#operation-and-support}This section provides information about the operational and support aspects of the techtribes.je website.

 ### Starting MySQL